Kamsa-Safi-H/Astable-Multivibrator-Using-Proteus/README.md

 •	Increasing R or C decreases frequency.
 •	Used in clock generation, LED flashing, and tone generation.
 ## Viva Questions
 1. What are the operating modes of 555 timer?
+The 555 timer operates in three different modes namely monostable mode, astable mode and bistable mode, depending on the external components connected to it.

 2. What are the threshold levels in astable mode?
+In astable mode of the 555 timer, the capacitor voltage continuously varies between one-third of the supply voltage and two-thirds of the supply voltage.

 3. Write the frequency formula.
+The frequency of oscillation in astable mode of the 555 timer is given by f = 1.44/(R1+2R2)C

-4. What is duty cycle?
+5. What is duty cycle?
+Duty cycle is defined as the ratio of the time for which the output remains HIGH to the total time period of the waveform and is usually expressed in percentage.

-5. What happens if R2 increases?
+6. What happens if R2 increases?
+When the value of resistor R2 is increased, the charging and discharging time of the capacitor increases, which results in an increase in time period and a decrease in frequency.